ezargaruna/suticore/README.md

 the legacy
 remains open to all.

+responsibility ⧖
+freedom requires
+conscious execution.

 ---

 ## 8. system integrity ⧖

 the canon protects:

-meaning stability
+meaning stability.
-absence of manipulation
+absence of manipulation.
-human agency in decisions
+human agency in decisions.

+protection method ∴
+structure over opinion.
+definition over emotion.

 this protection
 is structural ∴